James | Is It Faith? | February 16

 YEAR OF BIBLICAL LITERACY overview

-Sermon by Ant Frederick on May 26, 2024.
+Sermon by Jon Ludovina on October 27, 2024.

 This series is part of our Year of Biblical Literacy initiative.

-Year of Biblical Literacy | The Wisdom Books and Writings of the Old Testament
+Year of Biblical Literacy | A Deep Dive on The New Testament Use of the Old Testament with Dr. Mitch Chase

 Timestamps: